7JD-MW/Adobe-Dynamic-Stamps/README.md

 Foxit code seems to copy/paste over fairly well, but we decided to rewrite the javascript to be a little cleaner

+You may need to enable the javascript debugger in Mneu -> Preferences -> JavaScript.

 ## Resources:
 Adobe Reference [Adobe JavaScript API](https://opensource.adobe.com/dc-acrobat-sdk-docs/library/jsapiref/JS_API_AcroJS.html) for more information